johsteffens/beth/README.md

 # Core Concepts

 ## Reflection
 Beth employs *Reflection* as basis for genericity.
 The reflection-framework allows dynamic object-definition using a declarative (string-based) syntax.
 A corresponding C-syle structure definition is not required.
-However, for static types both methods can be mixed, taking advantage of the strengths of either method as inspired by coding context.
+However, for static types both methods can be mixed, taking advantage of the strengths of either method as inspired by the coding context.

 The framework is used for object instantiation, initialization, lifetime management, serialization and more.
 Inside the beth codebase *reflection* is abbreviated `flect`.